xp-lang/compiler/README.md

 Getting started
 ---------------
-Create a file called `HelloWorld.xp` with the following contents:
+Like in the XP framework, the entry point is always a class.
+In their most simple form, these classes have a static main() method.
+To try it out, create a file called `HelloWorld.xp` with the following contents:

 ```groovy
 public class HelloWorld {